 A crucial point for micro-location technologies is security.
 To counter various forms of location spoofing or relay attacks, even advanced forms of cryptography fall short.
 What’s needed is a careful codesign of wireless technology and cryptographic features.

-Imec is looking at different technologies to enable micro-location that meets these requirements, and welcomes new partners to join this pursuit.
+Imec is looking at different technologies to enable micro-location that meets these requirements.
+We welcome new partners to join this pursuit.

-Bluetooth technology has been around for decades and is available on a wide selection of professional and consumer devices.
+Bluetooth technology has been around for decades.
+It's available on a wide selection of professional and consumer devices.

-Because Bluetooth technology is so widely employed in industry, today it’s already used to roughly measure the distance between two or multiple devices.
-However, true micro-location applications are currently beyond the capabilities of Bluetooth technology, achieving at best only a few meters of accuracy using signal strength (RSSI) techniques.
+In industrial settings, it's already used to roughly measure the distance between two or multiple devices.
+However, true micro-location applications are currently beyond the capabilities of Bluetooth technology.
+At best, it achieves a few meters of accuracy using signal strength (RSSI) techniques.
 For new applications such as contactless payment and keyless entry, higher accuracy and secure distance measurement capabilities are needed.

-Imec has further increased accuracy through novel algorithms that can enhance the accuracy to below 30 cm through phase-based distance measurements and smart signal processing.
+Imec has further increased accuracy through novel algorithms that can enhance the accuracy to below 10 cm, compliant with Bluetooth high-accuracy distance measurement/channel sounding (BT HADM/CS).
+They do this through phase-based distance measurements and smart signal processing.

-To further increase the accuracy to the cm-level and enable applications such as extremely precise distance measurement and AR/VR, ultra-wide band (UWB) could be the ultimate solution.
+Do you want to further increase the accuracy to the cm-level and enable applications such as extremely precise distance measurement and AR/VR?
+Then ultra-wide band (UWB) could be the ultimate solution.

 For a long time, UWB’s low energy efficiency seemed to impede its use for most applications.
-That problem has been solved mainly by recent hardware and software innovations that achieve a power consumption that’s up to ten times lower than that of current UWB solutions – and an accuracy below 10 cm, even in very challenging environments such as warehouses containing lots of metal objects.
+That problem has been solved mainly by recent hardware and software innovations.
+They achieve a power consumption that’s up to ten times lower than that of current UWB solutions.
+And that with an accuracy below 10 cm, even in very challenging environments such as warehouses containing lots of metal objects.

 Moreover, by combining UWB with radar, next-gen micro-location could accurately assess both position and movement of any object.
-This could improve, for example, interaction in games and on the factory floor, where it’s useful to track where somebody is as well as what he’s doing.
+This could improve, for example, interaction in games and on the factory floor, where it’s useful to track where people are as well as what they're doing.

-Radar and lidar technologies can be used for passive micro-location applications – where the detected entity does not carry a tag or device.
+Radar and lidar technologies can be used for passive micro-location applications.
+There, the detected entity does not carry a tag or device.
 This can for instance be useful for medical applications such as micro-movements that indicate respiration, heart rate, ...
 Advances in RF architectures enable high-frequency (140 GHz), high-resolution and cost-effective CMOS radar solutions.

 Furthermore, optical distance measurements enable next-generation ultra-accurate micro-location use cases.
 Imec’s photonics technology integration paves the way from today’s bulky and high-cost implementations towards fully-integrated small form factors and low device costs.